-Feeding Derbyshire is a countywide project aimed at finding sustainable solutions to food poverty and surplus food as well as helping to feed people struggling with low incomes, debt and benefit delays.
+Feeding Derbyshire is a countywide project aimed at finding sustainable solutions to help feed people who are struggling with low incomes and debt.

-It was launched in July 2015 with £528,550 funding from us and works in partnership with a range of agencies.
+It was launched in July 2015 with £528,550 of our funding and works in partnership with a range of agencies.

-The project covers a wide range of food related initiatives including supporting local food banks and creating social eating 'Super Kitchens' in each Derbyshire borough and district.
+The project covers a wide range of food related initiatives including supporting local food banks and creating social eating groups in each Derbyshire borough and district.

-It funds schemes such as school breakfast clubs, a mobile Super Kitchen food truck and an affordable food box scheme and a key part of the programme was developing a surplus supermarket food depot to serve the county.
+It funds schemes such as school breakfast clubs and an everyday, affordable food box scheme and a key part of the programme was developing a surplus supermarket food depot to serve the county.

-Feeding Derbyshire is part of our wider commitment to tackling poverty, supporting people on low incomes, reducing health inequalities and protecting the county's most vulnerable residents.
+Feeding Derbyshire is part of our wider commitment, supporting people on low incomes and protecting the county's most vulnerable residents.
 It takes hundreds of tonnes from the food industry − good food that would otherwise go to waste.

 Feeding Derbyshire is being independently evaluated by Resources for Change - a consultancy which works with communities, organisations and agencies to bridge the gap between how projects are planned and how they're delivered.